Five Ways to Prove Emotional Distress

 Negligent Infliction of Emotional Distress occurs when an individual

 suffers distress as a result of the negligence of another person.
-This is different from the Intentional Infliction of Distress, where the person inflicts distress either recklessly or with knowledge or with purpose.
+This is different from the Intentional Infliction of Distress, where the person inflicts distress either recklessly or with the knowledge or with purpose.

 - Depression Loss of Consortium